Walled Gardens FAQ for Media Publishers

 What is a walled garden?

-In the context of the Internet, a walled garden is a closed digital ecosystem.
+In the context of the Internet and advertising, a walled garden is a closed digital ecosystem.
 It's designed so that all activities stay within this defined space.
 All data and technology work together seamlessly and strengthen each other.
 In the case of Apple, their hardware, operating systems, apps, devices, and services all work well together, and drive long term user loyalty.

-In advertising, you might see the term walled garden referring to a platform where one publishers owns the ad buy, deliver, visitor tracking, reporting, while collecting its own data (first-party data strategy) to enhance all parts of it's own ecosystem.
+You might see the term advertising walled garden referring to a platform where one publisher owns the ad buy, delivery, visitor tracking, and reporting while collecting its data (first-party data strategy) to enhance all parts of its own ecosystem.

-What are some examples of a walled garden?
+What are some examples of an advertising walled garden?

-Google's ad ecosystem is a great example.
+Google's ad ecosystem is a great example of a walled garden.
 As publishers, we're well aware that Google manages both sides of the ad experience.

 They sell ad space through Google Ads and they pay publishers for their ad inventory through Google AdSense.
 Google collects first-party data on both sides of this transaction to enhance the advertiser's, visitor's, and publisher's experience.